 Supermarkets, like hypermarkets, have no appointed salesmen.
 Hence customers are on their own to choose a product even if they haven't used it before.
 This makes it difficult to make a choice, especially if you are not sure what you are looking for.

 4.5)Pros of Departmental Stores

 a)Assurity of standard products

 Departmental stores generally deal in standard products.
-They seldom go after cheap items to have a better profit margin.
-Instead, they make a good fortune out of gourmet products, in turn giving customers full worth of their money.
+They seldom go after cheap items to maintain a better profit margin.
+Instead, they make a good fortune out of gourmet products while providing complete value for their money.

 b)Impeccable after-sales service